nmcl/C--SIM/Tests/Queues/README.md

 elements  in  the queue added  and  then removed).
 These figures were obtained by running the test on a lightly loaded Sparc 10 with 112M of memory.

+Use the run script to generate the data.
+The grind script can be used to display the data.